 The voice that never shuts up

 Yet you seldom stop and reflect on where these thoughts and reactions come from.
 You seem to accept the idea that it’s YOU thinking these thoughts, that the thoughts ARE YOU.
 Which is very far from the truth.

-If you start observing this voice from the passenger seat, listening to it like it was an actual separate person behind the steering wheel on a very long road trip that you kind of regret saying yes to, you would most likely notice a few things:
+If you start observing this voice from the passenger seat, listening to it like it was an actual separate person behind the steering wheel (on a very long road trip that you kind of regret saying yes to), you would most likely notice a few things:

-- It has a lot of opinions, about you and others and the weather and the state of the world’
+- It has a lot of opinions, about you and others and the weather and the state of the world

 - It never shuts up